AI Engineer vs. Data Scientist: Key Differences and Career Paths

 Data scientists

 Like AI engineers, data scientists will probably need a bachelor’s degree in a relevant field to get their foot in the door.
 It’s common for professionals in this sector to start their career in an entry-level role with the title of a junior data scientist.
-In this role, you’ll work on the basic fundamentals of data analysis such as predictive analysis, extracting and cleaning data, or filling other roles as assigned by a senior data scientist.
+In this role, you’ll work on the fundamentals of data analysis, such as predictive analysis, extracting and cleaning data, or filling other roles as assigned by a senior data scientist.

 As you move forward in your career, you may become a mid-level data scientist after your first few years on the job.
 In this role, you’ll enjoy more autonomy in your work, but you’ll also be expected to bring more skills and knowledge to the table than an entry-level data scientist.
 You may also work with senior data scientists on higher-leverage projects more frequently than before.